Hang Clean Muscles Worked & How To Hang Clean (Form Trick & Rule Of 3)

 Muscles Targeted With Hang Cleans (Hang Clean Muscles Worked)

-The hang clean pull is a compound movement that targets both the upper and lower body muscles including the core muscles, quads, back muscles and the posterior chain (glutes, calves, hamstrings, spinal erector muscles and lats)—these hang clean muscles worked give the body a complete workout by making use of the triple extension.
+The hang clean pull is a compound movement that targets both the upper and lower body muscles including the core muscles, quads, back muscles and the posterior chain (glutes, calves, hamstrings, spinal erector muscles and lats)—these muscles worked in hang clean give the body a complete workout by making use of the triple extension.

-It also serves as a functional strength training routine that both strengthens muscles and enhances mobility with many bodybuilders using it as a gauge to measure power, strength and speed.2 When this movement is done correctly, it will certainly help a lifter at getting stronger and carry over to other compound movements such as deadlifts.
+It also serves as a functional strength training routine that both strengthens muscles and enhances mobility with many bodybuilders using it as a gauge to measure power, strength and speed.3 When performed correctly, this movement can significantly aid a lifter in getting stronger and translate into improvements in other compound movements like deadlifts.

 The primary muscles worked include the quads which are the main movers, the posterior chain and lower back.